john-h-k/fastfuck/README.md

 It also happens to be remarkably simple to write an interpreter for, and there are a vast library of preexisting brainfuck programs, so I thought it would be an interesting project to use as a language benchmark.

+For each language benchmarked, there are 2 versions:

+* `idiomatic` - this contains idiomatic, normal, clean code you'd expect in a professional environment, understandable by anyone familiar with the language
+* `optimised` - this contains hyper-optimised code which only has the aim of being as fast as possible - clarity/correctness be damned

 ### What this benchmark _does_ do

 * Shows the general order-of-magnitude performance of a languae